mawrkus/pull-request-review-guide/README.md

 • [Go top](#-guidelines) •

-#### Give positive feedback / Be grateful
+#### Offer encouragement & appreciation / Give positive feedback

+Code reviews often just focus on mistakes, but they should offer encouragement and appreciation for good practices, as well.

-Whether you've just learned something thanks to one of your peers comment or you've just read an elegant line of code, or just to congratulate the good work, say: "thank you!", "great!", "nice!".
+Whether you learned something thanks to one of your peers comment, or if you read an elegant piece of code, or even just to congratulate the good work, say: "thank you!", "great!", "nice!".

 It makes a huge difference to receive positive feedback!